 Normal results vary, but in general are as follows:

+The examples above are common measurements for results of these tests.
 Normal value ranges vary slightly among different laboratories.
+Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Low hematocrit may be due to: